hoentschrode/check_dlan_bandwidth/README.md

 # Nagios/Icinga plugin to check bandwidth on devolo's DLAN powerlan adapters
-This plugin checks the bandwidth on devolo dlan powerlan adapters.
+This plugin checks the bandwidth on Devolo(tm) dlan powerlan adapters.

-My first Nagios/Icinga plugin :)
+It's my first Nagios/Icinga plugin :)

-The plugin uses the build in web interface of the devolos to query the data.
+The plugin uses the build in web interface of the adapters to query the data.
 To get the bandwidth being used just query the first adapter by it's ip address.
 The adapter delivers a list of remote stations (identified by their mac address) with current used bandwidths (sending and receiving directions).

 Therefore it's necessary to provide a host ip and a remote mac.

-I have 5 devices (dlan 500 Wifi) in my house.
-All of them are connected through a central "dlan 500 duo+" to my router.
-The latter doesn't have a web interface, but a mac address, wich can be queried as remote station.
+I have 6 devices (5 dlan "500 Wifi" and one "duo+") in my house.
+All of them are connected through the central "dlan 500 duo+" to my router.
+The latter doesn't have a web interface, but a mac address, which can be queried as remote station (see parameter -r).

 ## Installation
 Since this script is written in Python (currently only compatible to 2.7!), it can easily be installed using pip: